 - Who the Subject is likely to meet

 - Links to other companies that might cause concern

 - Major negative news

-Before the surveillance starts, it is best for the team to make a site visit to the main places the Subject is likely visit.
+Before the surveillance starts, it is essential for the team to make a site visit to the main places the Subject is likely to visit.
 Also, is there likely to be a need for a female operative?

 Experience tells us that a properly researched surveillance project will, without doubt, produce better results.

 In a BBC video, we get a glimpse of what China calls “the world’s biggest camera surveillance network”.
 In 2017, there were already across the country, 170 million CCTV cameras in place.
 It was estimated that in 2021 there would be another 400 million.